zooniverse/front-end-monorepo/README.md

 Libraries for publishing to NPM should have their directory names prefixed with `lib-`, e.g. `/grommet-theme` becomes `/lib-grommet-theme`.

 Apps should have their directory names prefixed with `app-`, e.g. `/project` becomes `/app-project`.

+## Production deployment

+Deploys to production are handled by [Jenkins](https://jenkins.zooniverse.org/job/Zooniverse%20GitHub/job/front-end-monorepo/).
+Firstly, a base Docker image is created which installs and builds the `lib-` packages, and that's used as a base image for creating `app-` images, which are then deployed to Kubernetes.

+More information is available in [ADR 12](docs/arch/adr-12.md).

 ---